 The MS3-Pro uses multiple ground planes to reduce noise.
-It is important that you connect both the logic ground at pin 16 on the white connector and all the power grounds on the gray connector to a solid, rust-free grounding point on the engine block or cylinder head.
-Grounding to the battery negative terminal is also acceptable.
+It is important that you connect both the logic ground at pin 16 on the white connector and all the power grounds on the gray connector to the battery negative terminal.
+It is less than ideal, but still acceptable in most cases, to ground the MS3-Pro to the engine block or cylinder head.
 Avoid grounding the MS3-Pro to the frame rails or sheet metal; these points often have issues with rust and spot welds limiting how much current can flow through them.